 Their intuition and strong sense of other people’s feelings allow them to create and understand the true meaning of a musical piece.

 As you will see from the artists below, they are not afraid to use their craft to tackle social injustice and speak their minds in defense of the oppressed.
-Being The Defender in Myers-Briggs type categorization, ISFJs don’t crave the spotlight, but if they get it, they’ll use it to protect others.
+Being The Defender in the personalities categorization system, ISFJs don’t crave the spotlight, but if they get it, they’ll use it to protect others.

 Aretha Franklin (the Queen of Soul)